POSOCO/LeafletCanvas/README.md

 4. Calculate source boundaries till voltage error is as less as 1kV and then find the pixel intensities around the source to save computation time and processing
 5. Create a slider that acts as a playback seeker for the Cached Images playback -- done
 6. Update PU voltages also in the sources table while doing the cached image playback
+7. Draw cached images based on the zooming and panning of map after caching is done